 Judges typically impose fines with no accompanying prison time or probation as an alternative sentence for minor crimes or first-time offenses.
-A fine is still a criminal sentence, however, and the defendant will have a criminal history even if he or she avoids prison time and merely pays a fine.
+A fine is still a criminal sentence, however, and the defendant will have a criminal history even if they avoid prison time and merely pay a fine.

 Another time when fines can be discussed is during the plea bargain process.
 At this point, your criminal defense attorney enters negotiations with the prosecution to resolve your case without having to go to trial.
 This could result in a reduction of the charges against your or even a reduced sentence, such as payment of a fine instead of prison time.

 Both criminal fines and restitution require the defendant to pay money as punishment for a crime, but they differ in one key way.
 While fines are paid to the government, restitution is paid to the victims of a crime for the injuries they suffered as a result of that crime.
 For example, if a graffiti artist spray painted a public bench, he may be fined for vandalism.
 On the other hand, if the graffiti artist spray painted a house, he may be ordered to pay restitution to the homeowners in addition to any fines.

 Questions About Fines?
 Get in Touch with an Attorney